betterscientificsoftware/bssw.io/Articles/Blog/ContainersForResearchSw.md

 Nevertheless, if MPI is also needed on a cloud platform, Microsoft Azure now also has RDMA InfiniBand instances available and a project called [Batch Shipyard](https://github.com/Azure/batch-shipyard) that allows you to run docker images across multiple nodes with MPI.

+In conclusion, leveraging container technology, exemplified by Docker, streamlines the distribution and management of research software across diverse platforms, offering lightweight and efficient encapsulation of software environments.
+From enabling rapid experimentation to facilitating continuous integration testing and addressing specific needs in areas like high-performance computing and cloud platforms, containers prove to be a versatile solution enhancing productivity for developers and end users alike.

 <!---
 Publish: yes
 Topics: release and deployment, cloud computing